flutter/packages/packages/standard_message_codec/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-An efficient and schema-less binary format used by the Flutter SDK.
+An efficient and schemaless binary format used by the Flutter SDK.

 ## Features